Families of similar simplices inscribed in most smoothly embedded spheres: Introduction

 There is a general type of problem of finding special geometric configurations on families of manifolds.
 Quite often such problems seek to find some kind of polyhedron or polytope inscribed in a circle or sphere embedded in space.
 Our paper seeks to find constructible non-degenerate simplices inscribed in spheres smoothly embedded in $\R^k$.
 Specifically, for a given non-degenerate $k$-simplex $\Delta$, we show that among all smoothly embedded $(k-1)$ spheres in $\R^k$ isotopic to the identity through a differentiable isotopy in $\R^k$, there is a dense family of spheres such that each sphere has an inscribed simplex similar to $\Delta$ corresponding to each $U\in \Or(k)$.
 An example of an embedded 2-sphere in $\R^3$ with an inscribed equilateral tetrahedra is found in Figure~\ref{fig:tetra}.
 We in fact prove more: If we let $\Sim(\Delta)$ denote the configuration space of simplices in $\R^k$ similar to a non-degenerate $k$-simplex $\Delta$, then in $\Sim(\Delta)$, the top homology class of the inscribed simplices similar to $\Delta$ on an embedded sphere maps to the top class in $\Or(k)$.

 In 1969, M.L.
 Gromov~\cite{MR244907} showed that every $C^1$-smooth embedding of a $(k-1)$-sphere in $\R^k$ contains an inscribed simplex similar to $\Delta$ for each pose $U\in \Or(k)$.
 Our results go further than Gromov.
-We show that the inscribed simplices in embedded spheres form a manifold cobordant to $\Or(k)$.
-The proof is an example of our general method of proof for these kinds of problems which uses configuration spaces and transversality (see \cite{Slq}).
+We show that the inscribed simplices in embedded spheres form a manifold cobordant to $\Or(k)$ using configuration spaces and transversality as in~\cite{Slq}.

 Another closely related result is the 2009 work of P.V.M.~Blagojevi\'c and G.~Ziegler~\cite{MR2515779}.
 They prove that for every injective continuous maps of $f\co S^2 \rightarrow \R^3$, there are four distinct points in the image of $f$ with the property that two opposite edges have the same length and the other four edges are also of equal length.
 While this result holds for injective maps, our theorem recovers an even more general result for generic smooth embeddings.
 In addition, B. Matschke~\cite{phd-Matschke} proved that any smoothly embedded compact surface $S$ inscribes a particular type of tetrahedron.